cosmos/cosmos/whitepaper.md

 ### BitShares delegated stake

-While not the first to deploy Proof-of-Stake (PoS), BitShares contributed considerably to research and adoption of PoS blockchains, particularly those known as "delegated" PoS.
+While not the first to deploy proof-of-stake (PoS), BitShares contributed considerably to research and adoption of PoS blockchains, particularly those known as "delegated" PoS.
 In BitShares, stake holders elect "witnesses", responsible for ordering and committing transactions, and "delegates",